The best SAD lamps of 2021

 Other interesting things to note about this lamp are its versatility and durability.
 It can be mounted on the wall using a simple kit that’s included in the box.
 Basically, you just swap the foot from the bottom to the back of the light and use a screw with an included anchor to hang it wherever you’d like.
 This makes it able to work with even the smallest, most cluttered room or desk.

 One odd downfall of this light is that its cord isn’t as long as the competition at just under 6 feet.
-The other two winners have cords longer than 7 feet long, which isn’t a big difference, but we struggled to get the Happy Light Luxe’s cord to reach the outlet behind our 36-inch deep desk and ended up using an extension cord.
+The other two winners have cords longer than 7 feet, which isn’t a big difference, but we struggled to get the Happy Light Luxe’s cord to reach the outlet behind our 36-inch-deep desk and ended up using an extension cord.
 We also found ourselves wanting the ability to swivel or raise the light to customize the experience even more.

 If you’re looking for a light therapy option that works in almost any setting, can be packed up easily and customized to your heart’s content at a great price, the Happy Light Luxe by Verilux is your light.